 We often get asked, ‘What is the cost of a funeral in Texas?’ and this is unfortunately not a straightforward question to answer.
 Unlike many other trades and professions, average service charges can vary significantly.

 In recent years, there has been a greater demand for alternative, and indeed more affordable, funerals.
-The interest in cremation services in Texas has increased because it offers such a cheaper option than a traditional burial service.
+Interest in cremation services in Texas has increased because they offer a cheaper option than a traditional burial service.

 The cost of a cremation in Texas can be under $1,000, so a meaningful and affordable funeral can be achieved for a tenth of the cost of an elaborate traditional funeral service.